tfrasca/cpuScheduler/README.md

 	-At each timestep, the following things happen:
 		1. If new processes have arrived, they are added to the ready queue, and their weights are added to the sum of weights for all Processes on the ready queue (used to calculate timeslice)

 		2. If no process is currently running, one is taken off the ready queue.
-			-If the ready queue is empty, the scheduler prints an idle message and continues to the next timestep.
+(See below for how we pick which one) -If the ready queue is empty, the scheduler prints an idle message and continues to the next timestep.
 			-If there is a process on the ready queue, its timeslice is calculated.